Mother, daughter dead in apparent drowning near Collingwood, OPP say | CBC News

 A mother and daughter are dead after what appears to have been a drowning at the Mountain Springs Lodge resort, Ontario Provincial Police confirm.

 Police were called to a pool at the resort on Tuesday evening for an apparent drowning, Const.
-Martin Hatchey told CBC News.
-Hatchey couldn't say if the pool was an indoor or outdoor one.
+Martin Hachey told CBC News.
+Hachey couldn't say if the pool was an indoor or outdoor one.

 A woman and a child were rushed to hospital, where they were pronounced dead and confirmed to be mother and daughter.